mattdeloia/CATTConV/README.md

 ## K Means Clustering (All Personality Dimensions)

-##### Three personality profiles (clusters) were developed from the respondent data.
+##### Three personality profiles (clusters) were developed from the respondent trait scores.
 Highlighted in green are traits with a relatively high cluster average.
 In blue are traits with a relatively low cluster average.

 ![](CATTCon_Personality_Dashboard_files/figure-gfm/unnamed-chunk-8-1.png)<!-- -->